decentralizedintelligencenetwork/.github/profile/README.md

   Leverage a **peer-to-peer network** to securely update models, enhancing both **privacy** and **scalability** for AI development.
 This decentralized approach ensures efficient collaboration between AI trainers and data owners.

 - 💰 **Direct Rewards**
-  Earn **stablecoin rewards** directly within the ecosystem for your participation.
+  Earn **stablecoin (e.g. RAI) rewards** directly within the ecosystem for your participation.
 By eliminating intermediaries, rewards are distributed transparently, promoting fair and efficient compensation for all contributors.

 ## Foundation 🌐